1fish2/BBQTimer/README.md

 Using Android Studio.

 ## TODO
-* Switch to a TextView when stopped (or see if there's a way to make a stopped Chronometer display a consistent value).
 * Add Start/Stop and Reset buttons to the widget.
-* Make the widget prettier: icon instead of "BBQ", margins, background, translucent widget background frame.
+* Make the widget prettier: add an icon or image buttons; margins, background, translucent widget background frame.
+* Format the widget's time without fractional seconds?
+Change the display for the common case 0:00?
+* Format the activity's time with fractional seconds in a smaller font?
 * Show the date and time in the widget.
 (Only on the lock screen?
 Vertically resizable?)
 * Add a widget preview image.
 * Figure out minSdkVersion.
 (It goes in "build.gradle".)
 App Widgets were introduced in level 3.